 Note: The provisions described in this section do not apply to research subject to the pre-2018 Common Rule.
 These provisions do not appear in FDA regulations, however, the FDA does not consider records review or oral communication with potential subjects prior to obtaining consent to be part of a clinical investigation, therefore waivers are not required.
-See FDA Draft Guidance for more information.
+See FDA Guidance on Informed Consent for more information.